zeocax/claude-code-commands/analysis_project.md

 Follow these steps:

 1. Ultrathink: Analyze the folder contents in detail, aiming for comprehensive documentation
-2. Record to corresponding docs files:
-   - For simple projects: use a single documentation file
+2. Record to a single comprehensive documentation file that covers all analyzed content
-   - For complex projects: create separate docs files only for significant modules that meet these criteria:
-     * Contains multiple related files (5+ files or substantial functionality)
-     * Represents a distinct functional domain or feature
-     * Has clear boundaries and responsibilities
-     * Would benefit from dedicated documentation for maintainability
-   - Do not create docs for individual files or trivial components
-3. Update the ProjectArchitecture in CLAUDE.md and make sure all content from this analysis is properly referenced:
+3. Update the ProjectArchitecture in CLAUDE.md and make sure content from this analysis is properly referenced:
-   - Include links to all documentation files created in this analysis using @path/to/docs format
+   - Include link to the documentation file created in this analysis using @docs/xxx.md format
+   - If only analyzing part of the project, briefly explore the broader project structure to understand context
-   - Reference all analyzed components and modules through their newly created documentation
+   - Describe how analyzed components and modules fit into the overall project architecture
-   - Ensure cross-references between the new documentation files are established using consistent @path syntax
+   - Focus on relationships and interactions with existing components rather than isolated details
    - Verify that the architecture overview accurately reflects the analyzed structure